College Code: LA

 - Interdisciplinary Studies with a concentration in energy and sustainability

-- Interdisciplinary Studies with a concentration in religious studies
+- Interdisciplinary Studies with a concentration in folklore studies

-- Interdisciplinary Studies with a concentration in social entrepreneurship
+- Interdisciplinary Studies with a concentration in religion, culture, and values

 - Interdisciplinary Studies with a concentration in social justice and human rights